 Grade point average is based on the student's numerical grade in all of their courses.
-Core subjects (English, math, science, history, and Spanish) are considered weighted courses and percentage grades are tripled.
-Resource subjects (computer, music, art, Latin, and study skills) are unweighted.
+Core subjects (English, math, science, history, and Spanish) are considered weighted courses, and percentage grades are tripled.
+Resource subjects (computer, music, art, and Latin) are unweighted.
 The total percentage is divided by the total number of weighted and unweighted grades to determine the numerical GPA.